DennisDurairaj/react-app-import/README.md

 1. Clone the repo into your directory.

 2. Open terminal and cd into the cloned repo directory, install required packages using `npm install`.
-Also install webpack and webpack-dev-server globally using `npm install -g webpack webpack-dev-server`

 3. Run `npm start` to let webpack build the project.